lexa-uw/ansible-gitlab-runner/README.md

 ### Runner options:
 `gitlab_runner_list`
-Array of key => value options which role use for create command to register runner.
+Array of of runner name and key => value options which role use for create command to register runner.
 For more information use `gitlab-runner register --help` in your console or see the [options for runner](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#the-runners-section)